Skip to content

 Traditional Owner cultural values and uses

-The wetlands and surrounding land in the central Murray area have rich cultural values belonging to the Traditional Owners - the Barapa Barapa, Wamba Wemba and Yorta Yorta peoples.
-Their traditional knowledge is a living culture evident throughout the landscape in tree markings, significant cultural sites and cultural tools for cultural practices.
-The rivers and floodplains are a food and fibre source and contain many sites of significance (such as camp sites and meeting places).
+The wetlands and surrounding land in the central Murray region hold great significance for the Traditional Owners: the Barapa Barapa, Wamba Wemba, and Yorta Yorta peoples.
+Their traditional knowledge is a living culture evident throughout the landscape in tree markings, significant cultural sites, and cultural tools for cultural practices.
+The rivers and floodplains are a food and fibre source and contain many sites of significance (such as campsites and meeting places).

 Billabong icons